Find care, claims & more with our new app.Go mobile

 Arkansas Blue Cross offers several convenient ways (online, with our smartphone app, by phoning customer service, in person, etc.) to pay your monthly premium, and you can make it even easier with autopay.

 Yes.
-If you get your insurance through an individual plan, you can pay by check, money order or cashier’s check at an Arkansas Blue Cross location near you.
-For your protection and ours, we do not accept cash payments at our locations.
+If you get your insurance through an individual plan, you can pay by check, money order or cashier’s check at a welcome center near you.
+For your protection and ours, we do not accept cash payments at our welcome centers.
 We do not charge a transaction fee for payments.

 Depending on the coverage you have, you'll receive either a Personal Health Statement (PHS) each time you visit a doctor, so you can keep track of your healthcare spending.
 It's not a bill but a guide for how to review a bill if your doctor sends you one.
 You also can see your claims history in our secure, members-only website, My Blueprint.